aniri09/repo_for_projects/README.md

-This is my exercise repo where I upload a few of my projects.
+This is my exercise repo where I upload a few of my projects.:)))